Nicole-DH/AIPStack/README.md

 ![Alt text](https://github.com/Nicole-DH/AIPStack/blob/master/img/flowchart.png)

 # Licence
-The code is only allowed for accedemic research.
+The code and datasets are only allowed for accedemic research.
 Commercial usage is not granted.